From the Streets of Twitter 🐦

 I had tried to imagine how grand and beautiful working as a community manager in one of the biggest Fintechs in Nigeria would look like but Cowrywise still beat my expectations.
 The welcome I received was surprising.
 How quickly I was taken into the space, how fast I was integrated into the ongoing tasks and projects; it was too good to be true.
 In less than a week of working at Cowrywise, I was already feeling at home.
 And why shouldn’t I?
 I was home.

 Since joining Cowrywise, I have had to work on a couple of projects and campaigns.
-I have not only worked with the Cowrywise campus ambassadors, I have also worked with the content and marketing team at Cowrywise.
+I have not only worked with the Cowrywise campus ambassadors, but I have also worked with the content and marketing team at Cowrywise.
 But these two projects have been the most exciting I have worked on as a community manager at Cowrywise.

 First Undergraduate Internship at Cowrywise 🚀

 Prior to my joining Cowrywise, the company had never had an undergraduate internship program.
 But when we recruited over 500 campus ambassadors from all over the country, the need for one arose.
 The quest was simple: we wanted to show our campus ambassadors a feel of what the ‘real world’ looks like and bring them closer to the brand.
 But the challenge was not as straightforward.
 While we may be all over the country, we have only one physical office and it’s in Lagos.
 How do we get our ambassadors in faraway places to intern with us?
 And we had over 500 of them.
-How do we make sure everyone get a fair shot at this?
+How do we make sure everyone gets a fair shot at this?

 The challenges alone were enough to overwhelm us, enough to make us say, “Enough.
 Let’s not even try this.”
 But we took it for what it was – a challenge.
 We started with two interns a month and so far, we have had some really amazing talents intern with us.
-We have had campus ambassadors from Imo State University, Obafemi Awolowo University, Adeleke University, Covenant University and University of Lagos intern with us.
+We have had campus ambassadors from Imo State University, Obafemi Awolowo University, Adeleke University, Covenant University and the University of Lagos intern with us.

 We have not developed a perfect structure yet but one thing I have learnt managing 500+ Gen Zs is to just start.
 Start, and shoot for perfection on the go.
 And that is what we are doing with the internship program.